Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Introduction

+Instead, we propose implementing the monitor module using loss prediction. \emph{Loss prediction}~\citep{yoo2019learning, kirchhof2023url} is a post-hoc uncertainty quantification method that uses an auxiliary network to map deep features to estimated loss values, providing an error estimate for predictions.
+Compared to previous loss prediction work, end-to-end planners are more complex models, supervised by a large number of loss functions, but only one of them (the collision constraint) is of interest.
+The question we try to answer in this work is \emph{whether collision risk can be estimated through loss prediction}.

+As end-to-end planners are typically partially supervised by a collision loss during training, the collision risk monitor could be a small neural network that maps the end-to-end planner's tokens to an estimate of the collision loss value, which can then be interpreted as the collision risk.
+Thus, we introduce a novel and efficient monitor module, RiskMonitor, which predicts the collision risk for the end-to-end plan outcome.
+As Fig.~\ref{fig:teaser} (a) indicates, our RiskMonitor is trained with motion and planning tokens from a given frozen end-to-end planner as inputs and historical collision loss values as targets.
+RiskMonitor prediction can be used during inference as a binary collision prediction.
+Compared to modular AD systems, a significant advantage is that end-to-end planners avoid information loss caused by engineered interfaces between modules and by handcrafted rules.
+Our proposed token-driven approach enables the monitor to share such an advantage.

+We evaluate RiskMonitor in both real-world \emph{open-loop} and neural-rendering based \emph{closed-loop} benchmarks.
+As an open-loop benchmark, we use nuScenes \citep{caesar2020nuscenes}, which contains real-world driving video sequences.
+As a closed-loop benchmark, we use NeuroNCAP \citep{ljungbergh2024neuroncap}, which contains realistic safety-critical scenarios with sensor input created by neural rendering.
+Through extensive evaluation, we show that RiskMonitor outperforms the deterministic rule, GMM, and Monte Carlo Dropout \citep{gal2016dropout}.
+We further validated the actual collision-avoidance performance of RiskMonitor in NeuroNCAP by harshly braking if the predicted collision risk is high.
+Our results show that this simple strategy reduces the collision rate on NeuroNCAP by $67\%$. \\To summarize, our main \textbf{contributions} are: \begin{enumerate} \item We introduce collision risk estimation (CRE) for planned trajectories as a side task for end-to-end AD to enhance safety, and propose a plug-and-play module, RiskMonitor, to solve it.

-\item We show that loss prediction is applicable to substantially more complex models than what has been previously tested.
-Besides, we show loss prediction could be treated as a classification task instead of a regression task compared to what has been tested before.
+\item We show that loss prediction is applicable to end-to-end AD models, which are substantially more complex than models previously tested in loss prediction.
+We also show that loss prediction can be treated as binary classification rather than regression.

-\item Through extensive evaluation, our lightweight CATPlan module manages to capture $50\%$ of all collisions with a precision of $45.6\%$ in real-world datasets.
-We further reveal that the bottleneck of performance is the domain gap between different AD video sequences. \end{enumerate}
+\item In an extensive evaluation across end-to-end planners, our RiskMonitor module manages to capture $50\%$ of all collisions with $45.6\%$ precision on nuScenes and with $67.5\%$ precision on NeuroNCAP.
+Moreover, RiskMonitor reduces the collision rate on NeuroNCAP by $66.5\%$ on average. \end{enumerate}